manbitestech/nsmock/README.md

 `nsmock` provides a set of mock objects and a Jest configuration that allows you to test your SuiteScripts in a local environment, without needing to connect to a NetSuite instance.
 This enables faster development cycles and more robust testing.

+## Core Principles.
+This project is designed to mock NetSuite's native behavior, i.e. real SuiteScript use cases.
+In all cases, tailor functions and tests to reflect NetSuite's real world behavior.
+`nsmock` is designed to be a developer's tool, not an exact simulation of NetSuite.
+It does not guarantee your code will work.

 ## Installation

 To use `nsmock` in your project, install it as a dev dependency: